eivor9/project-command-line-inventory-app/README.md

 # Holiday Shopping List Companion (CLI)

-This command line app is designed to help you with your shopping list this holiday season!
-Use it to organize your shopping list by category and to keep track of how much any particular comnination of items may cost at once.
+This command line app is designed to help you with your shopping list this holiday season.
+Use it to organize potential gifts, keep track of availability, and double check pricing!

 **Noteworthy features:**
-- Adding items a to shopping list full of gifts
+- Adding and removing gifts to a Main Shopping List
-- Adding items to a seperate theoretical shopping cart for gauging the total price of any combination of items
+- Adding and removing gifts to a Sample Shopping Cart
-- Removing items from either list
+- Displaying either list

 ## How to get started